 Domino became a global star but stayed true to his hometown, where his fate was initially unknown after Hurricane Katrina struck in August 2005.
-It turned out that he and his family were rescued by boat from his home, where he lost three pianos and dozens of gold and platinum records, along with other memorabilia.
+It turned out that he and his family had been rescued by boat from his home, where he lost nearly everything he owned, including three pianos and dozens of gold and platinum records.

 Many wondered if he would ever return to the stage.

 But in May 2007, he was back, performing at Tipitina’s music club in New Orleans.
 Fans cheered — and some cried — as Domino played “I’m Walkin’,” ″Ain’t That a Shame,” ″Shake, Rattle and Roll,” ″Blueberry Hill” and a host of other hits.